beaamm-byte/Moodboard-pro/PROJECT_NOTES.md

 ## Next Steps

 1. Verify comparator-generated boards survive reload and re-open correctly.
-2. Verify smart guides.
-3. Add rulers and manual guides.
+2. Re-check smart guides/rulers behavior after more real use, especially pan/zoom and guide persistence.
+3. Finish cleanup of legacy duplicate blocks and stale mojibake strings in `index.html`.
 4. Keep the export menu compact.

-5. Finish cleanup of legacy duplicate blocks and stale mojibake strings in `index.html`.
+## Pause Point

+- As of 2026-05-16, user reports the latest changes appear to work well and is ready to switch to another project.
+- Git status at pause: only `PROJECT_NOTES.md` is modified from this notes update.
+The rulers/defaults UI changes are already present in `HEAD`.